-Back in the day when most bulgarians were dealing with agriculture and livestock breeding there was a lot of free time in winter.
-In those times winter would start with Dimitrovden (St Dimitar’s Day) and end with Gergiovden (St. George’s day).
-During this time of year we celebrate tons of days dedicated to Saints, name days, and of course, Christmas.
+Back in the day when most Bulgarians were dealing with agriculture and livestock breeding there was a lot of free time in winter.
+In those times winter would start with Dimitrovden (St Demetrius’ Day) and end with Gergyovden (St. George’s day).
+During this time of year we celebrate tons of days dedicated to saints, name days, and of course, Christmas.

-Christmas is one of the most loved holidays in Bulgaria and a time when families get together.
-In Bulgaria, just like everywhere else around the globe the Cristmas spirit is here and we are ready to celebrate.
+Christmas is one of the most beloved holidays in Bulgaria and a time when families get together.
+In Bulgaria, just like everywhere else around the globe the Christmas spirit is here and we are ready to celebrate.
 Here are some of the most popular facts and traditions about Christmas in Bulgaria:

-Starting on the 25th, when we believe Jesus Christ was born. Тhe following two days we honor the people who carry the names Hristo, Hristina and Joseph (Josif) on the 26th and people with the names Stefan, Stoyan, Stefka on the 27 th.
+Starting on the 25th, when we believe Jesus Christ was born. Тhe following two days we honor the people who carry the names Hristo, Hristina and Joseph on the 26th and people with the names Stefan, Stoyan, Stefka on the 27th.

 Koleduvane is a ritual, which happens at midnight on the 24th of December.
 After it is done, we know that Christmas is here and Jesus Christ was born.
-In Koleduvane only young and not married men take part.
-They gather in the house of the man leading the group and they are all dressed up in special clothes.
+Only young and single men are allowed to take part in koleduvane.
+They gather in the house of the man leading the group all dressed up in special clothes.
 Once they are all together they start going from house to house singing Christmas carols.

 Of course we have a tree and presents, which is the most exciting part for еverybody.
 On Christmas day, after everyone has recieved their present we usually get together for a family meal.
-This would contain meat and traditionally this would be pork.
+This would contain meat.
+This would traditionally be pork.
 However, nowadays there is more variety.

 Now you know the Bulgarians a little bit better. 🙂 We have amazing customs and traditions and most of them we keep alive.
 You will learn a lot more about the way we celebrate if you join us on our Culture Tour.

 Also check out: